CrypticSignal/video-quality-metrics/README.md

 optional arguments:
   -h, --help            show this help message and exit -path VIDEO_PATH, --video-path VIDEO_PATH
                         Enter the path of the video.
+A relative or absolute path can be specified.
+If the path contains a space, it might be surrounded in double quotes.
   -encoder {libx264,libx265}, --video-encoder {libx264,libx265}
                         Specify the encoder to use.
 Must enter libx264 or libx265 -crf CRF_VALUE, --crf-value CRF_VALUE